Country Freight Route

 • Consolidate goods before export

-• Prepare air freight, sea freight or express route planning
+• Prepare air freight, sea freight, express or DDP route planning

-• Review commercial invoice and packing list information
+• Review commercial invoice, packing list and basic customs information

 • Provide a clear freight quote based on real cargo details